PolyTrader/polymarket-trading/README.md

 ### Trading Setup
  - Create a new wallet on the matic chain
- - Create your matic endpoint on https://rpc.maticvigil.com/
+ - Create your matic RPC endpoint on https://rpc.maticvigil.com/ (or other RPC provider)
  - Set env variables
    - POLYGON_PRIVATE_KEY
-   - MATIC_VIGIL_RPC_KEY
+   - MATIC_VIGIL_RPC_KEY or RPC_URI
  - Fund your trading wallet with matic and usdc

 #### Made some money from this tool and want to contribute?
 Donate to these charities.